University Handbook, Appendix E:

 Section C. Term of Office of Senators

 - In the event senators are on leave, incapacitated, or otherwise unable to function for a time greater than one semester, the office shall be declared vacant and shall be filled by the procedure of Article II, Section D.5.
-The person appointed to fill the vacancy will serve for the remainder of the term, except that the person appointed to the seat vacated by the president shall serve for that year only.
+The person appointed to fill the vacancy will serve for the remainder of the term.
 Senators unable to function for one semester or less may designate a proxy as outlined in the by-laws.

 Section D. Nomination and Election of Candidates

-- The election committee along with voting members of the executive committee shall conduct an election each year with the aid of such offices as are necessary and shall certify the election results.
-This election committee shall be composed of the chair of the faculty affairs committee, the president, and secretary of the senate.
-The representative from each unit on the executive committee shall confirm with the Office of Faculty Senate approximately 11 weeks before the first meeting of the new senate a list of those in his/her unit eligible to vote and eligible to serve in senate elections.
-The election committee shall adjudicate any questions of voter eligibility, the unit in which a person should vote, and the eligibility for election to the senate according to Article II, Section 1.
+- An election committee along with caucus chairs shall conduct an election each year and certify the results with the aid of such offices as are necessary.
+This election committee shall be composed of the chair or co-chairs of the faculty affairs committee, the president, and the secretary of the senate.
+Approximately 11 weeks before the first meeting of the new senate, the caucus chair from each unit shall confirm with the Office of Faculty Senate a list of those in the unit eligible to vote and eligible to serve in senate elections.
+The election committee shall adjudicate any questions of voter eligibility, the unit in which a person should vote, and the eligibility for election to the senate, according to Article II, Section A.1.

 - All eligible voters shall have the opportunity to vote by secret ballot for representatives from their respective unit.

 - Nominees for membership in the senate shall be chosen approximately nine weeks before the first meeting of the new senate by a preliminary ballot of those entitled to vote.
-The executive committee member in charge of unit elections or a member of the election committee shall ascertain the willingness to serve of those nominated from each unit, in order of number of votes each received, and shall certify twice the number to be elected as the official nominees of the unit.
-In the event of ties, those receiving the same number of votes shall be included on the ballot for election; the voting faculty shall be directed to vote for, at most, the necessary number of Senators.
+The caucus chair in charge of unit elections or a member of the election committee shall ascertain the willingness to serve of those nominated from each unit, in order of number of votes each received, and shall certify twice the number to be elected as the official nominees of the unit.
+In the event of ties, those receiving the same number of votes shall be included on the ballot for election; eligible voters shall be directed to vote for, at most, the necessary number of senators.

-- Senators shall be chosen by secret ballot in a final election supervised by the election committee and the executive committee.
+- Senators shall be chosen by secret ballot in a final election supervised by the caucus chair and election committee.
 In the event of a tie in the final election, a coin will be tossed to determine the winner.
 Elections shall be conducted seven weeks before the first meeting of the new senate.

-- A complete summary of the election shall be kept by the secretary of the senate in official files for at least three years.
+- A complete summary of the election shall be kept on record for at least three years in the Office of Faculty Senate.
 Election results shall be forwarded to the president of the senate.

-As a vacancy occurs in the senate, the executive committee will appoint to the senate for the unexpired term the individual who received the next highest number of votes in the regular election within the unit.
+As a vacancy occurs in the senate, the caucus where the vacancy occurred will appoint to the senate for the unexpired term the individual who received the next highest number of votes in the most recent election within the unit.
+In the case of a vacancy in the Term Appointment caucus, this same procedure will be used, except that the required composition of the caucus will be maintained when filling the vacant seat (see Article II, Section A.1.b.)
+Notification of the replacement will be provided at the next regularly scheduled executive committee and Faculty Senate meetings.

 Section A. Officers

-- The officers of the faculty senate shall be president, president elect, and secretary.
-At the annual organizational meeting, the president elect shall assume the presidency, and a new president elect and a secretary shall be elected by the senate from its membership or the membership of the immediately preceding senate.
+- The officers shall be president, president-elect, and secretary.
+At the first meeting of the new senate, the president-elect shall assume the presidency, and a new president-elect and secretary shall be elected by the senate from its membership or the membership of the immediately preceding senate.
 If one person does not receive a majority of the votes, there will be a runoff election between the two nominees receiving the highest number of votes.
-With the assistance of the executive committee, the president and immediate past president are charged with identifying and encouraging individuals to become candidates for officer positions of the faculty senate.
+With the assistance of the Faculty Senate Leadership Council, the president and past president are charged with identifying and encouraging individuals to become candidates for officer positions.
+During their terms, the president-elect, president, and past president shall serve as senators-at-large with voting rights and not as representatives of his/her unit.

-- The president, or presiding officer, shall be the presiding officer of the faculty senate, the executive committee, and the leadership council.
-During the term of office, the president shall serve as a senator-at-large and not as a representative of his/her unit.
+- The president shall be the presiding officer of the Faculty Senate, the executive committee, and the leadership council.
 The presiding officer shall only vote in case of a tie.

-- The president-elect shall perform the duties of the president in the president's absence and shall automatically succeed to the presidency at the annual organization meeting or earlier, should that office be vacated.
-The president-elect shall serve as a voting senator-at-large and not as a representative of his/her unit.
+- The president-elect shall represent the senate on the President’s Commission on Multicultural Affairs (PCMA) and perform the duties of the president in the president's absence and shall automatically succeed to the presidency at the annual organization meeting or earlier, should that office be vacated.

 - The secretary of the senate shall:

-- Make the approved minutes of the meetings of the faculty senate and the executive committee available to faculty senators and the university community using available means.
+- Make the approved minutes of the meetings of the Faculty Senate and the executive committee available to senators and the university community using available means.

-- The immediate past president of the faculty senate is an ex officio at-large member of FSCOUP, the executive committee, and the faculty senate with voting rights.
+- The immediate past president is an ex officio at-large member of the Faculty Senate Committee on University Planning, the Executive Committee, and the Faculty Senate.

 Section B. Executive Committee